KEK-SBRC-CryoEM/gotocloud/rln_external/bfactor_plot/readme.md

 python3 ./bfactor_plot/bfactor_plot.py -o path/to/output -i3d path/to/Refine3D/jobXXX/ -ipp path/to/PostProcess/jobYYY/ --minimum_nr_particles 225 --maximum_nr_particles 7200 -p path_parameter.yaml
 ```
 Where:
 - `-o`: Specify the output path.
-The script creates the directory if it does not exist.
+   - The script creates the directory if it does not exist.
+   - If the directory already exists, it appends a timestamp at the end of the directory name.
+   - If no output path is provided, it writes the output to `"External/bfactor_<timestamp>"`.
 - `-i3d`: Path to the Refine3D job folder.
 - `-ipp`: Path to the PostProcess job folder.
-- `-minp`: Set the minimum number of particles.
+- `-minp`: Set the minimum number of particles (default: 5000).
-- `-maxp`: Set the maximum number of particles.
+- `-maxp`: Set the maximum number of particles (default: 400000).
 - `-p`: (Optional) Provide a path to the parameter YAML file.
-This can be omitted if you don’t need to manually set machine-specific parameters (as explained above).
+This can be omitted if you don't need to manually set machine-specific parameters (as explained above).

-**Note:** The `-p` flag (for the parameter file) can be omitted if you don’t need to specify custom settings.
+**Note:** The `-p` flag (for the parameter file) can be omitted if you don't need to specify custom settings.
 The script will automatically use values from the input **Refine3D** or **PostProcess** jobs.

 ## About the Script